 - Underride accidents: When a truck pulls out into traffic or stops abruptly, passenger vehicles can often get crushed under the trailer.
 These accidents usually happen at night or during poor visibility, and are rarely survivable.

 - Rear-end collisions: These accidents are often caused by distracted driving, speeding or fatigued driving.
 Rear-end collisions involving large commercial trucks are often deadly.

 - Lane departure accidents: Drowsy driving and tire blowouts are often to cause of lane departure accidents.
-When truck driver veers out of his or her lane and sideswipes a nearby vehicle, the impact can result in a fatal injury.
+When truck driver veers out of his or her lane and sideswipes a nearby vehicle, the impact can result in a fatal or catastrophic injury.

 - Head-on collisions: While these accidents are very rare, they can be the most devastating.
 It's very unlikely that a motorist operating a passenger vehicle will survive a head-on collision with a large truck.